 The 'HARM' (harmonic) control uses chebyshev filters to boost or cut particular harmonics in the waveform and change its tonal character.
-The order of the chebyshev filters can be set on the options page using the ‘ORDER’ control.

 The 'Wavetable Basic' oscillator is the same as the 'Wavetable' oscillator without the unison section or wavetable presets.
 It also runs at 4 times oversampling by default.
 The oscillator has no built-in wavetables, drag and drop a wavetable file to load it.
 Use the ‘SELECT’ control to select which of the loaded wavetable files is being used.
 As well as being able to drag and drop wavetable files you can also load wavetables into Reaktor’s built in sample map editor which will allow you to embed the files into the block.

 An analogue modelled multi-mode filter with a 'zero feedback delay' design (a more accurate way of modelling the feedback path of an analog filter where no delay is introduced to the feedback path) and internal saturation.

 - LP4 = 4 pole low pass ladder filter.

 - LP2 = 2 pole low pass ladder filter.

 - HP4 = 2 pole high pass ladder filter.

 - HP2 = 4 pole high pass ladder filter.

 - BP4 = 4 pole band pass filter.

 - BP2 = 2 pole band pass filter.